 I am a Ph.D.
 Candidate and Connaught Scholar in the Department of Philosophy at the University of Toronto.

-I am especially interested in communication that is strategic, indirect, subtle, and nonverbal.
-This includes propaganda, political dogwhistling, implicature, insinuation, connotation, euphemism, inside jokes, hinting, and all manner of linguistic discourse such as prosody, register, genre, and modality.
-I'm also interested in how we use social norms to convey and interpret these kinds of utterances.
+I do research in philosophy of communication, specifically that which is high-context, diplomatic, plausibly deniable, strategic, indirect, subtle, nonverbal, and nonconventional.
+This includes propaganda, political dogwhistling, implicature, insinuation, connotation, euphemism, inside jokes, hinting, prosody, register, genre, and modality.
+I study how a general awareness of social norms is required to perform and interpret these kinds of utterances.

 In addition to philosophy I have a passion for issues surrounding mental health and disability.
 During the pandemic I trained as a peer counsellor and helped found our department's inaugural Mental Health & Disability Caucus, receiving a Graduate Student Service Award for my work in this role.

 Before attending the University of Toronto I received a B.A. in Philosophy with Honors and a minor in Physics from the University of Tennessee.